PACMEC/DEV/wp-content/plugins/e-commerce-coupon-generator/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Generate WooCommerce coupons easily and fast.
+Generate E-Commerce coupons easily and fast.

 == Description ==
-WooCommerce Coupon Generator is a coupon generator that allows you to setup and generator tens of thousands of coupons at the same time.
+E-Commerce Coupon Generator is a coupon generator that allows you to setup and generator tens of thousands of coupons at the same time.

 By going through 3 easy steps you can setup your desired coupons and start generating the coupons.